HDFGroup/vol-cache/README.md

 By default, the debugging mode is enabled to ensure the VOL connector is working.
 To disable it, simply remove the $(DEBUG) option from the CC line, and rerun make.

-## Run the parallel HDF5 Write benchmark.
+## Running the parallel HDF5 Write benchmark.
    test_write_cache.cpp is the benchmark code for evaluating the performance.
 In this testing case, each MPI rank has a local buffer BI to be written into a HDF5 file organized in the following way: [B0|B1|B2|B3]|[B0|B1|B2|B3]|...|[B0|B1|B2|B3].
 The repeatition of [B0|B1|B2|B3] is the number of iterations
    * --dim: dimension of the 2D array [BI] // this is the local buffer size